malinlarsson/courses/ngsintro/1701/labs/uppmax-pipeline.md

 Right, so now you know how to figure out how to run programs (just type the program name, followed by a -h or --help).
 Try doing a complete exome sequencing analysis, following the steps below.

-First, go to the exome directory in the lab directory that you copied to your glob in step 2 in this lab:
+First, go to the exome directory in the lab directory that you copied to your folder in step 2 in this lab:

 ```bash
 $ cd /proj/g2016035/nobackup/<username>/uppmax_pipeline_exercise/exomeSeq